dongheenam/dongheenam.info/content/posts/2022/svelte-object-store.md

 ## Solutions

-Now that we understand the reasons behind this seemingly unnecessary "updates", we can start discuss what we can do to avoid the issues.
+Now that we understand the reasons behind this seemingly unnecessary "updates", we can discuss how we can improve our practices.

 ### Don't worry about it